dd32/td-gh-ex/readme.txt

 4. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==

+= 1.2.0 =
+* Removed the breadcrumb widgets (will be moved into a block)
+* Updated the freemius sdk
+* Added license information about the bundled images

 = 1.1.7 =
 * Fix for admin scripts not visible on new post